List of ships built by Hall, Russell & Company (601–700)

 List of ships built by Aberdeen shipbuilders Hall, Russell & Company, from yard number 601 to 700.

-The ships built in the sequence 601 to 700 cover the period 1917 — 1929.
+The ships built in the sequence 601 to 700 cover the period 1917 to 1929.
 The majority of vessels built during this period were armed trawlers for the Admiralty, fishing vessels for British owners, and a number of cargo vessels, such as those built for the North of Scotland, Orkney & Shetland Steam Navigation Company.